-We would love to have you join us for worship.
-Our Worship Services are Sunday at 10am (see below for more details) and all are invited.
+We invite you to join us for Worship and learn more about us.
+Gathered in 1623, we are the oldest Congregational Church still in existence in the country.
+Our Worship Services are Sunday at 10am and all are invited.
 After the Worship Service we gather for fellowship, coffee, and light refreshments in our church hall.
-Please drop by and say hello!
+Come join us!

 Church Office Hours: Monday - Friday 10am - 2pm

 Each Sunday morning we gather to worship as a congregation.
 You will find our sanctuary to be bright and inviting, offering the charm and intimacy that befits a New England church that has been in existence for almost 400 years!
 Our Worship Services truly reflect our Congregational Church tradition.
 Our Pastor leads a service in which Holy Scripture is revered and honored, and is central to our Worship Service.
 We also celebrate Communion, the Lord's Supper, on the 1st Sunday of the month and all who seek Christ are welcome at the table.
 Baptisms are also occasionally part of the morning Worship Service.
 We pray as a congregation and together bring our joys and needs to the Lord.
 Our music is a mix of traditional and contemporary hymns, led by our Music Director/Organist and choir.
 On the 2nd & 3rd Sundays of the month we have a brief children's sermon, after which the children depart for a Sunday School lesson; on the 1st & 4th Sundays of the month children remain in the Worship Service with their families.
 We then listen to God's Word, the Bible, proclaimed and preached.
 We conclude with a time of coffee, light refreshments, and fellowship before we depart to bring the Light of Christ to a waiting world!